The International Conference of Funeral Service Examining Boards

 Regulators and colleagues benefitted from an exchange of ideas regarding stakeholder communication efforts, adaptations, and what the new normal may be for funeral service licensing and regulation post COVID-19 during panel discussions.
 Pending legislation, universal licensure, disclosure of criminal convictions on licensing applications, alkaline hydrolysis regulations, and the viability of a collective practitioner database were robust topics for the group as well.

 For the conclusion of the two-day meeting District 2 Director Blair Nelsen was elected as President of The Conference, District 9 Director Jennifer Kandt was elected as Vice President, and District 4 Director Jon Rettig was elected as Secretary-Treasurer.
+District 3 Directory Charles Perine will serve as Past President.
 We look forward to the coming year under their very capable leadership.

 The Conference would like to thank all of our presenters: Cheryl Grossman, Ohio Board of Embalmers and Funeral Directors; Nicole McClendon, District of Columbia Board of Funeral Directors; Ellen Simon, Florida Division of Funeral, Cemetery, and Consumer Services; Dale Atkinson, Atkinson Firm; Eric D’Astolfo, Pearson VUE; Glenn Bower, Texas Funeral Service Commission; Thomas Fuller, New York Bureau of Funeral Directing; and Gina Sanchez, California Funeral and Cemetery Bureau.
 Their contributions were immeasurable to the success of our program.